TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Abstract

 \section{{Abstract}}

-\textbf{\boldmath{ We introduce TensorMixedStates, a Julia library built on top of ITensor which allows the simulation of quantum systems in presence of dissipation using matrix product states (MPS).
-It offers three key features: i) it implements the MPS representation for mixed states along with associated operations, in particular the time evolution according to a Lindblad equation or discrete time evolution using non-unitary gates (quantum channels), ii) it is based on ITensor, which has proven its effectiveness and which gives access to efficient low-level tensor manipulation as well state-of-the-art algorithms (like DMRG, TDVP, quantum numbers conservation and automated parallelization), finally iii) it presents a user-friendly interface allowing writing sophisticated simulations for pure and mixed quantum states in a few lines of code. }}
+\textbf{\boldmath{ We introduce TensorMixedStates, a Julia library built on top of ITensor which allows the simulation of quantum systems in the presence of dissipation using matrix product states (MPS).
+It offers three key features: i) it implements the MPS representation for mixed states along with associated operations, in particular the time evolution according to a Lindblad equation or discrete time evolution using non-unitary gates (quantum channels), ii) it is based on ITensor, which has proven its effectiveness and which gives access to efficient low-level tensor manipulation as well as state-of-the-art algorithms (like DMRG or TDVP), finally iii) it presents a user-friendly interface allowing users to write sophisticated simulations for pure and mixed quantum states in a few lines of code. }}

 \rule{\textwidth}{1pt}

 \rule{\textwidth}{1pt}